 Imagine sitting in a meeting with a great idea that could solve a nagging problem—except the idea of sharing makes you squirm in your seat.
-Maybe you worry it’s not perfect, or worse, your team members might judge you.
+Maybe you worry it's not perfect, or worse, your team members might judge you.
 This hesitation might not be a personal quirk.
-It’s likely a sign that psychological safety is missing from your workplace.
+Given that the U.S. Surgeon General emphasizes the role of workplaces in shaping our mental and physical well-being, it's likely a sign that psychological safety is missing from your workplace.

 In this guide, we'll explore the concept of psychological safety at work, why it's necessary for a healthy work environment, and practical ways to cultivate it.

-Psychological safety means being able to speak up, share ideas, and admit mistakes without fear of being ridiculed by your colleagues.
-In the 1990s, Harvard professor Amy Edmondson coined the term while researching team dynamics.
-Edmonson’s research revealed that high-performing teams aren’t the ones that rarely make mistakes.
-They’re the teams that speak openly about them with their colleagues, accept feedback, and learn from the experience.
+Psychological safety is the ability to speak up, share ideas, and admit mistakes without fear of ridicule or punishment.
+Harvard professor Amy Edmondson coined this term in the 1990s while studying team dynamics.
+Her research found that the best teams aren't mistake-free—they openly discuss errors and learn from them.

 Helping team members feel safe doesn't mean avoiding conflict at all costs.
 Instead, fostering psychological safety in the workplace means nurturing a work culture where difficult conversations and high expectations are met with support.
 Leaders who embrace workplace safety facilitate work environments where people feel respected, even regarding failures and the tough conversations that follow.